-The minimum score required to pass the GED exam is 145 on EACH of the four subtests, so your total score needs to be at least 580.
+The minimum score required to pass the GED exam is 145 on EACH subtest, so your total score needs to be at least 580.

-The GED passing criteria are actually set in the way that around 40 percent of all high-school graduates would not be able to pass the exam on the first try.
+The GED passing criteria are actually set in a way that around 40 percent of all high-school graduates would not be able to pass the exam on the first try.

-Not having a high school or GED diploma is often the biggest hurdle to attaining a (better) job or go to college.
+Not having a high school or GED diploma is often the biggest hurdle to attaining a (better) job or going to college.
 But you are not the only one.